opendistro-for-elasticsearch/sql/README.md

 2. To build from command line set `JAVA_HOME` to point to a JDK >=12
 3. Run `./gradlew build`

-You may note that some Maven configuration file is present in the source too.
-That is because we were using Maven and the migration to Gradle is still in progress.

 ## Basic Usage